 If your goal is to build as much muscle as possible, then deadlifts are better (no question).

-- Erector spinae, hamstrings, and glutes have much greater muscular activation from deadlifts than from kettlebell swings (source).
+A recently published systematic review shows that Erector spinae, hamstrings, and glutes have much greater muscular activation from deadlifts than from kettlebell swings.

-Plus, heavy deadlifts activate large muscle groups, stimulate fast-twitch muscle fibers, and ramp up the CNS (central nervous system), which is crucial in hypertrophy signaling (source).
+According to the review, “heavy deadlifts activate large muscle groups, stimulate fast-twitch muscle fibers, and ramp up the CNS (central nervous system), which is crucial in hypertrophy signaling.”

 So if you’re looking for the best muscle-building exercise from these two, the deadlift is a winner.